 - Proof showing equipment deficiency is fixed

-If your ticket involved an ACCIDENT, you must bring proof of insurance and proof that you have been released from liability.
+You may call the District Attorney's Traffic Unit at (913) 715-3011 for questions regarding eligiblity.
+If your ticket involved an ACCIDENT, you must bring proof of insurance and proof from your insurance company that you have been released from liability and any claims for injury or property damage have been resolved, or the insurance company states that the claims are being resolved.
 This includes proof that you are not responsible for damages or that you have paid for the damages.

 The following charges are NOT eligible for the in-court traffic diversion program: